dreadwrr/pycalculator/README.md

 This calculator is from my main application and will be updated as any bugs are discovered. <br>
 - Format adjusted for both linux and windows
 - Added support for 150 decimal precision.
-180 working precision.
+The calculator always works with 30 over decimal precision
 - Added saved history
 - Finished debug mode
 - Added helper functions for changing theme, decimal precision and getting current history